DamienBoussardon/lamp/README.md

 # lamp
-docker image of lamp server on ubuntu 20.04
+docker image of lamp server based on ubuntu 20.04